chilicoder/study-wpm-workbook/README.md

 * A Previously Untapped Business Opportunity

 APM projects are change-driven.
 APM are “lean” in terms of planning resources.
 They utilize just-in-time planning models.
+The solution will be discovered only if the client and the development team meaningfully collaborate in an open and honest environment.
+APM approaches do not scale well.
+To manage a 30+ project team, partition it into smaller teams, with each of these teams being responsible for part of the scope

+APM approaches all have one thing in common — you cannot build a complete WBS without guessing.
+The choice of which model to use depends somewhat on the initial degree of uncertainty you have about the solution.

+_Iterative PLMC Model_
+![fig24][WysockiFig24]
+[WysockiFig24]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-4.png "Iterative PMLC Model"

+Differs from the Incremental PMLC model in that change is expected.
+The development team usually takes client input and presents alternatives in the next version of the prototype.

+_Adaptive PLMC Model_
+the less you know about the solution, the more likely you will choose an Adaptive PMLC model over an Iterative PMLC model.

+![fig25][WysockiFig25]
+[WysockiFig25]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-5.png "Adaptive PMLC Model"

+###Extreme Project Management
+Pure R & D, new product development, and process improvement projects
+Example: Building a business-to-business (B2B) website with no further specification.

+In most cases, there is no fixed budget or time line.
+Obviously, the client wants it completed ASAP for as little as possible.

+__The xPM Project Is Very High Risk__

+_We need to clarify the goal.
+For this we can use Probative Swim Lanes approach.
+Depending on available resources we probes can be performed concurrently or sequentially._

+The goal is often not much more than a guess at a desired end state with the hope that a solution to achieve it can be found

+Difference between APM and xPM PMLC.
+* In an APM project, scope is done once at the beginning of the project.
+In the xPM project, scope is adjusted at each phase.
+* In many xPM projects, the client takes a leadership position instead of the collaborative position they took in APM projects.

+_Extreme PLMC Model_
+“Fuzzy goals” or goals that cannot be defined because of the exploratory nature of the extreme project
+Example: Drug research

+![fig26][WysockiFig26]
+[WysockiFig26]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-6.png "Extreme PMLC Model"

+xPM requires the client to be more involved within and between phases.

+###Emertxe Project Management
+The solution is known, but the goal is not.
+Type of R & D project but in reverse.
+You hope to find a business value for application of your solution.
+The scheme is similar to xPM

+MPx characteristics
+* A New Technology without a Known Application
+* A Solution Out Looking for a Problem to Solve (New software system introduced and you try to find how it can be useful to your company)

+###Choosing a model
+![fig28][WysockiFig28]
+[WysockiFig28]: https://github.com/chilicoder/study-wpm-workbook/blob/master/images/wisocki-fig-2-8.png "PMLC model choice process"

+Other factors that can affect:
+* Total Cost
+* Duration
+* Market Stability
+* Technology
+* Business climate
+* Number of departments affected
+* Organizational Environment
+* Team Skills
+TPM - "B" players (or even "C")
+APM -  "B" players with supervision of "A" player often sufficient The less you know about the solution, the more you are going to have to staff your project with “A” players